rsyncOSX/photosbythomasdocsymodule/content/en/docs/_index.md

 #### Birds

-Most of all, I capture photos of birds.
-Bird photo is about 90% waiting and traveling.
-My knowledge of birds is still minimal and I am learning something new almost daily.
-Most important is; to respect the birds and not chase them.
-Learn about where the different species are and sit down.
-There are also some photos of wild animals.
-Some animals were just discovered; e.g., I was in the right spot at the right time, and the camera was ready.
-Muskox and moose are captured on photo trips in Norway.
+Primarily, I capture photographs of birds.
+Bird photography is approximately 90% waiting and traveling.
+My knowledge of birds is still limited, and I am acquiring new information almost daily.
+The most crucial aspect is to respect the birds and refrain from chasing them.
+Familiarize yourself with the habitats of various species and find a suitable spot to observe them from a distance.
+Additionally, there are some photographs of wild animals.
+Some animals were recently discovered; for instance, I was fortunate enough to be in the right location at the right time, and my camera was prepared.
+Muskoxen and moose have been captured during photography excursions in Norway.

 #### Nature

-I have, as long as I can remember, loved being in nature.
-Photography has also been one of my hobbies for years.
-Nature and wildlife are under pressure.
+Since my childhood, I have had an affinity for to the nature.
+Photography has been another of my cherished hobbies for many years.
+However, I am deeply concerned about the pressing challenges facing nature and wildlife.
-Many politicians do not understand the importance of preserving nature and wildlife.
-Every day I learn more about nature, how fragile it is, and how everything in nature is somehow connected.
-And humans are experts in destroying nature through ignorance and economic motivations.
-That frightens me.
+Regrettably, many politicians fail to comprehend the paramount importance of preserving these ecosystems.
+Through my ongoing research, I have gained a profound understanding of the fragility of nature and the intricate interconnectedness of all living beings.
+Alas, humans have proven to be adept at destroying nature through ignorance and economic incentives, which fills me with profound apprehension.

 #### Sony gear